"""

 if qubit is None:

-qubit = Qubit("qb_" + str(self.qubit_index_counter[0]))
+qubit = Qubit(f"qb_{self.qubit_index_counter[0]}")

 if self.xla_mode < 2:

-for qb in self.qubits:
+if any(qb.identifier == qubit.identifier for qb in self.qubits):

-raise Exception(f"Qubit name {qubit.identifier} already exists")
+raise ValueError(f"Qubit name {qubit.identifier} already exists")

 self.qubits.append(qubit)